 Despite all the promises by Android phone makers to streamline their skins, the iPhone remains the easiest phone to use by far.
 There's no separate app drawer for your apps and no annoying overlay to get in the way.
 Some may lament the lack of change in the look and feel of iOS over the years, but I consider it a plus that it works pretty much the same as it did way back in 2007.
 Pick it up, turn it on, touch the app to open.

 Of course, Apple has folded in enhancements over the years, such as Siri and Control Center (though I think the Today Screen still isn't useful enough), but the iPhone still has zero learning curve.
-With iOS 9, Apple is playing catch-up in some ways, especially by putting transit into in Maps, but the proactive assistance features, improved search and smarter Siri add up to a better overall user experience than Android.
-We could do without the new News app, though.
+With iOS 10, Siri and iMessages are now open to developers, and there are customizable widgets on the Today screen.
+So you can't really make the argument that the iPhone is a walled garden anymore.

 4. OS Updates When You Want Them